shinhugh/em-calculator/README.md

 *i* values as desired.<br/>
 These values don't necessarily have to be true; they serve as starting points that the EM algorithm will start from.<br/>
+If a number of possible Y values is explicitly specified into the ExpMax constructor, this file isn't necessary.<br/>
 **Format**:<br/>
 Place each value on a new line, going down from *i* = 1 to whatever number of options the user desires.